trinodb/docker-images/README.md

 described below.

 Build args with a default value are not handled at present.
-Feel free to add that functionality in `flag.sh` if needed.
+Feel free to add that functionality in `bin/flag.sh` if needed.

 ## Java